cashman04/ecs-fargate-terraform-wheel/readme.md

 * AWS Account
 	* IAM User with permissions to create resources
 	* Access and Secret keys for IAM user
 	* S3 bucket manually provisioned to hold Terraform state file.
-Example: `myapp-terraform-backend`
+Example: `wheel-terraform-backend`
 	* Route53 Hosted Zone used to create CNAME and TLS verification entries
 * [Terraform executable](https://www.terraform.io/downloads.html) in your Path
 * [Docker](https://www.docker.com/products/docker-desktop) installed locally, or access to a docker instance to build the container